 We see Ulysses S. Grant (Jared Harris) as he waits pensively with Lincoln’s son Robert (Joseph Gordon-Levitt) in the field for news of the 13th amendment vote.
 Lincoln aligns heavily with Secretary of State, William H. Seward (David Strathairn) but it’s the role of Republican power broker Thaddeus Stevens played by Tommy Lee-Jones that proves to be a pivot point for the story.
 Jones draws us deep into the character when at times we wonder which way the state of affairs will roll.
 This parallel storyline in the movie shows us the tactics based on political savvy and harnessed alliances that were necessary but the end result seen through Thaddeus Steven’s eyes reveals a very personal reward.

 The supporting role of most significance however goes to Sally Field’s portrayal of Mary Todd Lincoln.
-The First Lady to Lincoln walked a difficult path losing two children young in life, dealing with depression and migraines as well as the political pressure of living alongside a Republican President set on abolishing slavery while dealing with her family background from wealthy slave holders.
-Field is all encompassing from her ability to play the in control political strategist with cheek and power through to the weak minded wife suffering to support her husband.
+The First Lady to Lincoln walked a difficult path losing two children young in life, dealing with depression and migraines as well as the political pressure of living alongside a Republican President set on abolishing slavery while dealing with her family background from wealthy slaveholders.
+The field is all-encompassing from her ability to play the in-control political strategist with cheek and power through to the weak-minded wife suffering to support her husband.
 It’s a performance that critics will applaud for her ability to capture the heart while not stealing the show.